 - Grass Density.

-Note: Make sure to clean your mower after using it in damp conditions because it may invite bacteria and fungi to spoil your mower health.
+Note: Make sure to clean your mower after using it in damp conditions because it may invite bacteria and fungi to spoil your mower’s health.

 Another tip to mow the dry, rough, and long grass is that when the height of the grass gets to 4 inches, it’s time to cut the grass off.
 Mow often, and don’t let the grass become long more than that.
 This may mean mowing twice a week or every four or five days when the grass is growing fastest in mid-spring.

-Grass density is also a significant factor to consider upon.
-Because, With the increase in growth of the grass, the grass starts becoming more dense and thick day by day.
+Another significant factor to consider is the Grass density.
+Because, Of the increase in growth of the grass, the grass starts becoming more dense and thick day by day.

 To tackle this type of grass, you need to mow your lawn deeper and close to the soil.
 And it can only be done by using a powerful riding mower with a deck having a deep and wide cut.